Pexers/CS-fundamentals/Development/Data Structures.md

 - `T[] copyOf(T[] original, int newLength)`
 - `T[] copyOfRange(T[] original, int from, int to)`

-## Dynamic Array
+## Array List
-<sup> Also called: array list, mutable array, resizable array</sup>
+<sup> Also called: dynamic array, mutable array, resizable array</sup>
 One limitation of arrays is that they're fixed size, meaning that the number of items hold by the array needs to be specified ahead of time.

-A dynamic array expands as we add more items, so we don't need to determine the size ahead of time.
-Usually, dynamic arrays don't shrink automatically in order to avoid additional runtime.
+An array list expands as we add more items, so we don't need to determine the size ahead of time.
+Usually, array lists don't shrink automatically in order to avoid additional runtime.

 Although this array looks like a dynamically growing collection, internally it does an array copy when it needs to expand.